illy/reading_wiki/wiki/book_wiki/Zappavigna2012/Zappavigna2012_01.md

 #Chapter 1 Introduction

-##1.1The social web and searchable talk
+##1.1 The social web and searchable talk

 ###Social web and social media

-This kind of **discourse tagging** is the beginning of *searchable talk*, a change in social relations whereby we mark our discourse so that it can be found by others, in effect so that we can bond around particular values (Zappavigna 2011b). (p1)

 In other words, **virtual groupings** afforded by features of electronic text, such as metadata, create alignments between people who have not necessarily directly interacted online. (p1)